neha2371/Simon_game/README.md

 #### Yay!
 This is my first WebDev project.

-Made with love by Neha
+Made with love by Neha Gupta